hashicorp/terraform-provider-azurerm/website/docs/r/netapp_volume_group.html.markdown

 The following arguments are supported:

 * `account_name` - (Required) Name of the account where the application volume group belong to.
-Changing this forces a new Application Volume Group to be created.
+Changing this forces a new Application Volume Group to be created and data will be lost.

 * `application_identifier` - (Required) The SAP System ID, maximum 3 characters, e.g. `SH9`.
-Changing this forces a new Application Volume Group to be created.
+Changing this forces a new Application Volume Group to be created and data will be lost.

 * `application_type` - (Required) The application type.
 The only possible value is `SAP-HANA`.
-Changing this forces a new Application Volume Group to be created.
+Changing this forces a new Application Volume Group to be created and data will be lost.

 * `group_description` - (Required) Volume group description.
-Changing this forces a new Application Volume Group to be created.
+Changing this forces a new Application Volume Group to be created and data will be lost.

 * `location` - (Required) The Azure Region where the Application Volume Group should exist.
-Changing this forces a new Application Volume Group to be created.
+Changing this forces a new Application Volume Group to be created and data will be lost.

 * `name` - (Required) The name which should be used for this Application Volume Group.
-Changing this forces a new Application Volume Group to be created.
+Changing this forces a new Application Volume Group to be created and data will be lost.

 * `resource_group_name` - (Required) The name of the Resource Group where the Application Volume Group should exist.
-Changing this forces a new Application Volume Group to be created.
+Changing this forces a new Application Volume Group to be created and data will be lost.

 * `volume` - (Required) One or more `volume` blocks as defined below.